AgonConsole8/agon-docs/docs/vdp/VDP-Variables.md

 VDU variables are numbered in the range &1000-&1FFF and are used to expose information on the current graphics system state.
 This includes both information about the current screen mode, and the current context state.

 The set of variables are loosely based on the VDU variables available in Acorn's RISC OS operating system, and where appropriate they are numbered the same.
 The Agon VDP includes many extensions to include additional information that is specific to the Agon platform.

+In general, most of the variables within this range are specific to the currently selected [graphics context](./Context-Management-API.md).
+This means that when the context is changed, the values of these variables may change.
+Within this range are some variables specific to the current screen mode which will not change when the context changes, plus variables that are derived from both the current context and the screen mode, such as the number of text columns and rows; in general these variables are read-only.

+Some information is specific to the current screen mode and will not change if the context is changed.
+This includes the screen width and height, the number of screen banks, and the maximum logical colour number for the current screen mode, and the graphics palette definition.
+Some information is derived from both the current context and the screen mode, such as the number of text columns and rows.

 All variables within this range are reserved for use by the VDU system.
 Any values that are not recognised will not be stored, and cannot be read.